ICB-DCM/cOmicsArt/docs/Transcript.md

 First, we select between raw or pre-processed data and then select the gene to visualise from the list of available genes under "Select the Gene from the list".
 On selecting the "Get Single Gene Visualisation", we get box plots or dot plots.
 Box plots will only be visible if you have more than 3 samples per group.
 If there are fewer than 4 samples, only dots will be displayed.

-You can also group the samples based on the annotation categories by choosing the annotation category from the list of available categories under "Choose the groups to show the data for"
+You can also group the samples based on the annotation categories by choosing the annotation category from the list of available categories under "Choose the groups to show the data for."

 We now move onto the next part of our exploratory analysis.